-In partnership with local communities, the North Dakota Parks and Recreation Department has four parks that offer paved trails connecting users from state parks to cities.
+In partnership with local communities, the North Dakota Parks and Recreation Department has three parks that offer paved trails connecting users from state parks to cities.

 Missouri Valley Millennium Legacy Trail: This paved trail connects visitors of Fort Abraham Lincoln State Park to a number of historical, recreational, and cultural places along the Missouri River.
 The trail from the park into the City of Mandan stretches 2.9 miles.
 Bikers can access this trail at a number of spots along the park’s main road.

 Lake Metigoshe Paved Trail: This paved trail is an 11-mile loop that runs parallel to Lake Loop Road.
 Bikers can access this trail at the entrance of the park.